LESC-Unicamp/Supplementary-materials/Phase-behaviour-of-hard-clover-shaped-platelets/Monte-Carlo-algorithm/README.md

 ## <a name="license"></a>License

 This software is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
+See the <a href="https://github.com/LESC-Unicamp/Supplementary-materials/blob/main/Phase-behaviour-of-hard-clover-shaped-platelets/Monte-Carlo-algorithm/LICENSE"><b>LICENSE</a> file for details.

 ## <a name="overview"></a>Overview
 <p align="justify">